vikbert/koding/readme.md

 ```

 ## Todos
+- show the latest document on homepage (✅)
 - auto-suggestion white insert the tags
 - load more to load all documents
+- close preview popup, if form is submitted (✅)
+- reset the tag field, if form is submitted (✅)
+- remove the edit link in rule preview popup (✅)
+- auto-suggestion white insert the tags (✅)
+- tag list => responsive (✅)
+- load more to load all documents (✅)

 ## bundle size change log